All Episodes

 It says you have to consider whether patients are immunocompromised, their age, their vaccine status, and a number of risk factors, things like underlying medical conditions that would predispose them to severe illness.

-The problem with the state's guidance though is that they then go on to say that non-white race or Hispanic Latino ethnicity should be considered a risk factor, as long-standing health and social inequities have contributed to an increased risk of severe illness and death from COVID 19.
+The problem with the state's guidance, though, is that they then go on to say that non-white race or Hispanic Latino ethnicity should be considered a risk factor as long-standing health and social inequities have contributed to an increased risk of severe illness and death from COVID-19.

 And that's just not the case.

-You know, once you have been diagnosed with COVID 19, race is not an independent predictor or risk factor for severe disease.
+You know, once you have been diagnosed with COVID-19, race is not an independent predictor or risk factor for severe disease.

 They've just decided to throw this in there.

-Now, I would say I would say this.
+Now, I would say this.

 All the relevant factors are equal, except that now you have a situation where the black person or the Hispanic person gets preference.